SOAR-Lab/agent-traj-visualization/docs/evaluation_instructions.md

 - In `Completeness`, answer whether the UI gave you enough evidence to judge where and why the run went wrong.
+- In `Efficiency`, answer whether the visual encoding made it easy to distinguish normal progress from problematic transitions.
 - In `Efficiency`, record how many minutes it took to identify the problematic part and describe what you looked at first.
-- In `Designs`, answer whether the hierarchy helped you stay oriented while moving between overview, iteration groups, detailed nodes, relationships, and raw logs.
+- In `Designs`, answer whether the hierarchical view was useful and whether it helped you stay oriented while moving between overview, iteration groups, detailed nodes, relationships, and raw logs.

 ## Evaluation Task 9: Final Reflection

 Use the remaining survey questions to summarize the evaluation:

-1. What was the easiest part of the workflow?
-2. What was the most confusing part?
-3. Where did you need more context?
-4. Where did the UI show too much information?
-5. Where did the UI hide information you needed?
+1. Was anything rendered in a way that confused you or that you disagreed with?
+2. Which part of the interface helped you understand the repair process most?
+3. Which part contributed least?
+4. What did the interface help you understand that would have been hard to get from raw logs?
+5. Was there any information you expected to see but could not find?
-6. Would you trust the exported data?
-Why or why not?
+6. How did you find the problematic step, node, relationship, or iteration?
-7. What should be changed before using this with more evaluators?
+7. What did you look at first?

 Before submitting, check that the survey includes:

-- the trace filename you evaluated
+- consent, date, and background questions
 - ratings for Accuracy, Integrity, Applicability, Completeness, Efficiency, and Designs
 - the time, in minutes, it took to identify a problematic part of the trajectory